 You can clearly see a few things immediately:

 SAT test dates are very tightly clustered in the fall.
-In Spring 2016 the dates are much more spread out, with the exception of May/June.
+In Spring 2016 the dates were much more spread out, with the exception of May/June.

 It's difficult to take two SATs in a row: by the time the score comes out, the late registration date has already passed.
 Besides, you'll want to prep to make the most of a re-test.